 It is the school’s responsibility to book and pay for the CRT, and then claim the subsidy after the participant attends the course.

 Small schools can claim both the accommodation subsidy and the small school subsidy.

 How to claim the subsidies

-Schools can submit their claim for the accommodation and small school subsidies via the Schools Targeted Funding Portal (requires DET login).
+Schools can submit their claim for the accommodation and small school subsidies via the Schools Targeted Funding Portal (requires Department login).

 Follow the instructions in the guides and checklists under Schools Targeted Funding Documents, Audience: School.

 Initiative Agreements are raised monthly.
 You need to check the portal for notification of the approved agreement, then submit your claim.
-We will review your submission and pay the subsidy within 3 months.
+We will review your submission and pay the subsidy within three months.